Rikiub/spot-sync/README.md

 ### Sync New Playlist

-1. Run `new-playlist.py`
+1. Run `s-new-playlist.py`
 2. Enter a valid Spotify URL (Playlist/Album) and follow the instructions.
 A folder with the name of the Playlist will be created in the same directory as the script.
-3. To sync only this Playlist, enter its folder and run `sync-playlist`.
+3. To sync only this Playlist, enter its folder and run `s-sync-playlist`.

 **WARNING**: Do not delete, rename or move the `data.spotdl` file from the created folder, or you will break the synchronization!